 I help writers share their stories and connect with readers.
 Interested in doing that for yourself?
-Here are five ways I can help:
+Consider this:

 ARE YOU OVERWHELMED?

 Let me guess: you are overwhelmed.
 You have a story to tell, something to share, but find that there is a crushing weight around you of obligations constantly vying for your attention.

 That is the word I hear most often from writers and creative professionals I speak to: “overwhelmed.”
 And that is exactly the word term I hope to eradicate from your life.

 For most writers, this is your daily existence:

 - Trying to find time to write and improve your craft

 - Trying to understand the best way to publish and share your work

 - Trying to find and engage an audience for your work